Skip to Main Content

 Get a breast pump

 It’s important to have a high-quality breast pump if you will be relying on it to feed your little one.
-The Affordable Care Act requires most insurance plans to provide a breast pump at no cost to you or at a discounted rate.
+The Affordable Care Act requires most insurance plans to provide a breast pump at no cost to you.
 There are many options when it comes to breast pumps.
-If you are not sure which breast pump to get, register for our free On-demand Pump Exploration Webinar, or read these quick articles to learn about the different types of breast pumps as well as the best wearable and rechargeable breast pumps.
+If you are not sure which breast pump to get, register for our free On-demand Pump Exploration Webinar, or read these quick articles to learn about the different types of breast pumps.

 Practice before going to work

-Get used to your pump before going back to work.
-Sterilize all the pump parts and practice getting everything put together.
 Not sure what all the parts and pieces are?
 Sign up for an Unbox Your Pump virtual consult to learn what everything is, how to put it together, as well as pumping tips and tricks.
-Play around with the settings to get a feel for what is most comfortable and what stimulates the best milk flow.
-Having these pump sessions before going back to work will also help you to build up a freezer stash.

 Build a freezer stash

-If you will rely on childcare for your baby when you are at work, it’s a good idea to have a bit of a milk stash built up.
+If you will rely on childcare for your baby when you are at work, it’s a good idea to have a small milk stash built up.
 This gives you milk to send with your child and allows for a little wiggle room during those first days and weeks of pumping.
-There doesn’t have to be a freezer full before returning to work.
-In most cases, it is okay to start pumping 4-6 weeks after baby is born, as long as breastfeeding is well established.
+This doesn’t mean you need a freezer full before returning to work.
+In most cases, it is okay to start pumping around 4-6 weeks after baby is born, as long as breastfeeding is well established.

 Prepare your childcare provider, your baby, and you